bagrow/datatools/python/README.md

 ============

 A companion, importable python module for datatools, containing most of the non-plotting functionality.
-For plotting, consider using [matplotlib][].
+For plotting, [matplotlib][] is recommended.

 Example